New Certified Residential Energy Inspector Course Offered

-Review the basics of math for manufacturing by taking “Math for Manufacturers,” which is a new course being offered by the continuing education division at Wor-Wic Community College on Wednesdays, Sept.
-19 through Nov.
-28, from 6 to 8 p.m., at the college campus on the corner of Route 50 and Walston Switch Road in Salisbury.
+The continuing education division at Wor-Wic Community College is offering a free computer information session on Wednesday, Sept.
+12, from 5 to 6:30 p.m., in Room 103C of the Workforce Development Center at the college campus on the corner of Route 50 and Walston Switch Road in Salisbury.

 5K Run/Walk for Wor-Wic to be held Sept.
 22